 Table Of Contents

-This is probably the biggest one out there.
-A logo is no doubt a very important factor to a brand, but it’s not the be-all-and-end-all.
+This is probably the biggest misconception about branding out there.
+A professional logo is no doubt a very important factor of a brand, but it’s not the be-all-and-end-all.
 The logo has to symbolise everything to do with your brand in a positive and influencing way.
 But how do you get that result you ask?

 2. There are more important things, like sales.